infomongo/infomongo.github.io/ux-design/tokens.md

 While a token was being redeemed, we’d show a window with a progress bar and an estimate of the time remaining.
 This window looked a lot like the one shown when you were copying files in the Finder or Explorer.
 I wanted it to feel like you were copying files from a server.

 By default, redeemed files got placed in the same folder as the token.
 If you redeemed a token attached to an email, you’d get a dialog asking where to put it.
 The app had preferences similar those for the creator.
-You could also set check box that would delete the token after it was redeemed.
+And there was a check box to delete tokens after they were redeemed.

 ### The Tokens 24x7 Server